Cyclohexane is often depicted as a planar hexagon. However, with so much strain on the bonds, it prefers to adopt a chair conformation.

 Chair conformations are tricky to draw.
 While orgo is NOT an art class, if your substituents are ambiguous you may lose points.

-This tutorial shows you my step by step method for drawing a hexagon, cyclohexane chair conformation, and simple ring flip method.
+This tutorial (along with a tutorial video) show you my step by step method for drawing a hexagon, cyclohexane chair conformation, and simple ring flip method.

 The focus of this tutorial is speed and simplicity to ensure maximum points and minimum wasted time/effort on your next quiz or exam.